Elton John: Honours and awards

+In October 1975 John received a star on the Hollywood Walk of Fame.
+In 1992 he and Taupin were inducted into the Songwriters Hall of Fame.
 John was inducted into the Rock and Roll Hall of Fame in his first year of eligibility in 1994.
-He and Taupin had already been inducted into the Songwriters Hall of Fame in 1992.
 John was appointed a Commander of the Order of the British Empire (CBE) in 1995.
-In October 1975, John received a star on the Hollywood Walk of Fame.
-For his charitable work, John was knighted by Queen Elizabeth II on 24 February 1998 for services to music and to charity.
-In the 2020 New Year Honours, he was appointed Member of the Order of the Companions of Honour (CH) by Prince Charles for services to music and to charity.
+John was knighted by Elizabeth II on 24 February 1998, for services to music and to charity.
+In the 2020 New Year Honours he was appointed Member of the Order of the Companions of Honour (CH) by Elizabeth for services to music and to charity.

 John was awarded Society of Singers Lifetime Achievement Award in 2005.
 He received a Kennedy Center Honor in 2004 and a Disney Legends Award in 2006.
 In 2000, he was named the MusiCares Person of the Year for his artistic achievement in the music industry and dedication to philanthropy.
-In 2010, he received the PRS for Music Heritage Award, which was erected on The Namaste Lounge Pub in Northwood, London, where John performed his first gig.
-In 2019, President Emmanuel Macron appointed John a chevalier of the Legion of Honour.
-In 2019, John featured on a series of UK postage stamps issued by the Royal Mail.
+In 2010 he received the PRS for Music Heritage Award, which was erected on the Namaste Lounge Pub in Northwood, London, where John performed his first gig.

+In 2019 President Emmanuel Macron appointed John a Chevalier of the Legion of Honour.
+In 2019 John was featured on a series of UK postage stamps issued by the Royal Mail.
 In 2022, after John performed at the White House, President Joe Biden surprised him by presenting him with the National Humanities Medal.

-Music awards include the Academy Award for Best Original Song for "Can You Feel the Love Tonight" from The Lion King, the 1994 Golden Globe Award for Best Original Song for "Can You Feel the Love Tonight" from The Lion King, and the 2000 Tony Award for Best Original Score for Aida, all of which he shared with Tim Rice.
-The 2019 Golden Globe Award for Best Original Song and Academy Award for Best Original Song both went to John for "(I'm Gonna) Love Me Again", shared with Taupin.
+Music awards include the 1994 Academy Award and Golden Globe Award for Best Original Song for "Can You Feel the Love Tonight" from The Lion King, and the 2000 Tony Award for Best Original Score for Aida, all of which he shared with Tim Rice.
+The 2019 Golden Globe and Academy Award for Best Original Song both went to John for "(I'm Gonna) Love Me Again", shared with Taupin.
 He has also received five Brit Awards, including the 1991 award for Best British Male, and awards for Outstanding Contribution to Music in 1986 and 1995.
-In 2013, John received the first Brits Icon award in recognition of his "lasting impact" on UK culture, which was presented to him by Rod Stewart.
+In 2013 John received the first Brits Icon award in recognition of his "lasting impact" on British culture, which was presented to him by Rod Stewart.
+In 2024 John became the 19th person to achieve EGOT status after winning the Primetime Emmy Award for Outstanding Variety Special (Live) for Elton John: Farewell from Dodger Stadium.

+He was also named Times 2024 Icon of the Year.